June 26, 2018 6 min read

 Sir Thomas Lipton and Tea in Sri Lanka

-In 1890, Sir Thomas Lipton arrived on the island of Ceylon, now Sri Lanka, to purchase a plot of land that would become the first tea estate in his global tea empire.
+In 1890, Sir Thomas Lipton arrived on the island of Ceylon, now Sri Lanka, to purchase a plot of land that would become the first tea estate in his Lipton global tea empire.
 These days, in the Ambadandegama Valley located just a few miles from Lipton original tea estate, another experiment in tea production is unfolding.
 Tucked into the side of a precipitous mountain, Amba Estate is a tea operation that shares 10 percent of its revenues with its workers.
 That's a novel approach here in Sri Lanka, a country that's one of the world's largest exporters of tea—an industry that employs more than 1 million of its 22 million residents.

 "What makes us different is our 10 percent revenue share, not-profit share.
 We decided to do revenue share because even when we're not making a profit, we felt it was only right that workers and management receive recognition," says Simon Bell.